AshtonSBradley/ashtonsbradley.github.io/collections/_research/01-quantum-fluid-dynamics.md

 In quantum turbulence the intrinsic quantum properties of the fluid are central to the transport of energy in a turbulent cascade.
 Classical fluid phenomena such as Kolmogorov turbulence with associated $$k^{-5/3}$$ energy spectrum have been subject to intense study in quantum fluids, and are a very active area of experimental investigation.

 In 2013, in collaboration with Brian Anderson at U Arizona, my group theoretically demonstrated the possibility of a Kraichnan inverse-energy cascade in two-dimensional *quantum turbulence*.
 We also proposed avenues to create large scale vortex clustering with negative Boltzmann temperature of vortices.
-Our collaboration with Tyler Neely's group at University of Queensland led to the first observations of negative temperature quantum vortices, confirming Onsager's 1949 prediction.
+Our collaboration with Tyler Neely's group at University of Queensland led to the first observations of negative temperature quantum vortex clusters, confirming Onsager's 1949 prediction.

 ## Spectral Analysis
 Compressible quantum fluids such as BEC or QFL support quantum vortices, compressible phonon excitations, and quantum pressure.
 Understanding energy transport in scale space requires correctly accounting for the quantum phase in each of these features of the fluid.